NixOS containers in ChromeOS

 and signing (e.g., git commit

-) while in the shell.
+) from the shell.

 # NixOS containers